cloverspark/eCommerceSite-Add-Css/README.md

 This is an in-class project for the CPW 213 course.

 ## About
-this is a basic eCommerce site to learn ASP.NET Core MVC Concepts. we will learn model binding and bootstrap for styling
+this is a basic data driven eCommerce site to learn ASP.NET Core MVC Concepts. we will learn model binding and bootstrap for styling

 ## Prerequisites